AkshithaSridhar/LinearRegression/README.md

 # LinearRegression
-A project on linear regression to predict appliances energy on low energy building.
+A project on linear regression to predict house price per unit.